toss/es-toolkit/docs/reference/math/medianBy.md

 Calculates the median of an array of elements when applying the `getValue` function to each element.

+The [median](./median.md) is the middle value of a sorted array.
+If the array has an odd number of elements, the median is the middle value.
+If the array has an even number of elements, it returns the average of the two middle values.

 If the array is empty, this function returns `NaN`.
-If the array has an odd number of elements, it returns the middle element.
-If the array has an even number of elements, it returns the average of the two middle elements.

 ## Signature